-The choice of business plan by the owner has implications for economic agents other than the manager.
-For example, a rival firm may be hurt by a new business plan.
-Again, to keep things simple we assume that active choice imposes a negative externality of 200 on another firm.
-Under separate ownership, the owner ignores this externality, and, as described above, offers the wage contract w to the manager, and after a negative first period signal chooses the active action.
+The choice of business strategy by the owner has implications for economic agents other than the manager.
+For example, a rival firm may be hurt by a new business strategy.
+Again, to keep things simple we assume that the new business strategy imposes a negative externality of 200 on another firm.
+Under separate ownership, the owner ignores this externality, and, as described above, offers the wage contract w to the manager, and after a negative first period signal introduces the new business strategy.